Home » Articles » How digital nomads are defying the traditional workplace

 When digital nomads say “no commuting,” they mean commuting to the office.
 Since they work strictly using their laptops and other devices, they don’t need to go to an office to perform their work functions.

-Advantage #4: There are new opportunities for personal and career growth
+Advantage #4: New opportunities for personal and career growth

-Personal and career growth is such an important part of a professional’s life that changing work styles will affect these two.
+Personal and career growth are such important parts of a professional’s everyday life that changing work styles will affect them.

-Most remote employees leave their office jobs because they felt stagnant.
+Most remote employees leave their office jobs because they feel stagnant.
 They often correlate this with the lack of opportunities for advancement in their professional and personal goals.

 Disadvantage #1: It takes effort to start